osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

    !!! warning "Gateways required for addresses"
       Any NIC with an IPv4 address must also have an IPv4 gateway, and any NIC with an IPv6 address must have an IPv6 gateway.
 If the generator cannot detect a gateway, it adds a WARNING block to the generated file listing affected NICs.
 Edit `NIC_IPV4_GWS`/`NIC_IPV6_GWS` accordingly before applying changes.

+   !!! note "Gateway prompts"

+      During generation, the script attempts to detect gateways per-NIC.
+If a NIC has an IP address but no gateway could be determined, it will prompt you interactively to enter an IPv4 and/or IPv6 gateway (or `-` to skip).
+Prompts are skipped in non-interactive sessions or when you use `--yes`.

 3. **Execute the script:**

       - Rehearsal (no changes, extra logging recommended on first run):